 #15.
 Coos Bay

 Coos Bay is not only the oldest city in Oregon, but it’s also one of the coolest towns at the Oregon Coast.
-It’s perfectly quaint, has plenty of restaurants and the locals are friendly.
+It’s perfectly charming, has plenty of restaurants and the locals are friendly.
 With more than 16,000 residents, Coos Bay is considered the largest city on the Oregon Coast.

-This charming southern Oregon coast town is full of natural beauty and outdoor recreation.
-The location makes it a perfect gateway to the rugged and adventurous southern cost, which is ripe for exploration.
+The location of this charming Oregon coast town makes it a perfect gateway to the rugged and adventurous southern cost, which is ripe for exploration.

 Image courtesy Lance Nix | Flickr